aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/png-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="Save PNG to TXT in Java Online for Free" %}}

-The following example demonstrates how to convert PNG to TXT document format in Java.
+The following example demonstrates how to convert PNG to TXT in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert PNG file into TXT format.
+Follow the easy steps to convert PNG to TXT.
 Upload your PNG file, then simply save it as TXT file.
 For both PNG reading and TXT writing you can use fully qualified filenames.
 The output TXT content and formatting will be identical to the original PNG document.

 {{% /blocks/products/pf/agp/text %}}